belgoros/keycloak-react/README.md

 - open `keycloak.json` file in the app and paste the JSON content copied previously from the Keycloak server Client's serttings.
 - start the app with `npm start`
 - you browser should open automatically at `localhost:3000` at the public accessed page
-- click on the `secured` link of teh page, - you should be redirected to the Keycloak login page
+- click on the `secured` link of the page, - you should be redirected to the Keycloak login page
 - log in ias `John` with the password you specified earlier (`john 123`)
 - you should see the content pf the secured page
 - clicking the logout button forces you to have to log in again, the next time you try to access the Secured component.